Sarah Schyck

 prof_pic.jpg

-Whether you’re working in soft matter, sustainable design, or biofabrication, I’m always open to connecting and exchanging ideas.
+Whether you’re working in soft matter, materials science, bio fabrication, or something else entirely exciting, I’m always open to connecting and exchanging ideas.

 news